TransLink is committed to reducing barriers for people with a disability when using public transport.

 We work continually with departments, councils and public transport providers to upgrade infrastructure and vehicles as part of the Transport Standards' staged implementation.

-The Disability Action Plan—Improving Access to 2017 ('Disability Action Plan') outlines the Department of Transport and Main Roads' commitment to making the passenger transport network more accessible for people with disabilities.
+The Disability Action Plan 2018-2022 ('Disability Action Plan') outlines the Department of Transport and Main Roads' continued commitment to making the passenger transport network more accessible for people with disability.

 The plan was developed following consultation with the TMR Accessibility Reference Group, which includes representatives from government, industry and disability advocacy groups.